 Editorial policy: Journal of Postcolonial Linguistics is a refereed journal.
 Original manuscripts will be considered for publication.
 Work that has been published or is being considered for publication elsewhere will not be accepted.
 All published contributions are available as open access publications.
 Authors retain copyright and grant the journal right of first publication.
+Journal of Postcolonial Linguistics does not levy any charges.

 Double-blind peer review: All submissions are first reviewed by the editors (internal review) and then sent out for blind peer review to two external reviewers.